HL7/VhDir/pages/_includes/vhdir-validation-intro.md

 Each validation resource must have:

 1. At least one target in `validation.target`
-1. One indication of the frequency with which the target must be validated in `validation.validationNeed`
-1. One indication of the last validation status of the target in `validation.validationStatus`
-1. One date/time on which the validation status was last updated in `validation.validationStatusDate`
-1. One indication of what the target is validated against in `validation.validationType`
 1. One indication of what happens if validation of the target fails in `validation.failureAction`
 1. For each primary source described:
-    1. One URI for the primary source in `validation.primarySource.source`
-    1. One reference to the organization resource for the primary source in `validation.primarySource.sourceOrg`
     1. At least one type of primary source in `validation.primarySource.sourceType`
     1. At least one indication of the primary source validation process in `validation.primarySource.sourceValidationProcess`
-    1. One indication of whether the primary source can push updates/alerts about the target in `validation.primarySource.sourcePush`
+    1. One indication of whether the primary source can push updates/alerts in `validation.primarySource.sourcePush`
 1. For each attestation source described:
     1. One individual that attested to the target information in `validation.attestation.attestationSource`
-    1. One method indicating who is providing the attested data in `validation.attestation.attestationMethod`
-    1. One date at which the target information was attested to in `validation.attestation.attestationDate`
 1. For each validator described:
     1. One reference to the organization resource for the validator in `validation.validator.validatorOrg`
-    1. One date on which the validator validated the target information in `validation.validator.dateValidated`

 **Profile specific implementation guidance:**